bfncs/linopress/README.md

 ## TODO

-* Site path structure is generated from actual source directory
 * Generator can be run in any directory from npm script
 * Make ports configurable
 * Editor can revert changes (using a temporary file that has to be explicitly commited)